Edu-2de/Organizo/README.md

 # Organizo

 Organizo is a web application for personal organization, focused on productivity, tasks, calendar, and daily motivation.
-The project was developed with React (Next.js), TypeScript, and TailwindCSS, featuring a modern, responsive, and theme-customizable interface.
+The project was developed with React (Next.js), TypeScript, and TailwindCSS on the frontend, and Django with PostgreSQL on the backend, featuring a modern, responsive, and theme-customizable interface.

 ## Features